deccico/adrian2045.com/content/pages/projects.md

 * Code: https://github.com/deccico/apigee_automation
 * Newer version: https://github.com/darumatic/apigee-cli
 * Platform: Linux
-* Role: Initial Architect and Developer.
-The tool is now maintained by Matthew Delotavo

 The Apigee Management command-line interface is designed to provide a simple command-line experience with CI/CD and SSO features in mind.